Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Ryoko: Oh, cool.
 But, having discussions in a nuanced way, is it something you had to adapt to, or was it easy to just get into the flow?

 Nelson: I think you need to adapt, right?
 And some people don’t adapt, right 😊?
 So, I think that it can be difficult to change things, you know.
-If you want to propose some change, it can be difficult to implement the change even if you think that it has merits, like the argument that this is how things are done and we’re going to change the balance that currently exists.
+If you want to propose some change, it can be difficult to implement the change even if you think it has merits, like the argument that this is how things are done and we’re going to change the current balance.
 This balance is usually taken into account if you want to change something.

 Ryoko: Yeah, yeah, right.
 OK, I see.
 Then maybe thinking about the future, do you have a plan to stay here much longer?
-Like do you have kind of a goal for working here in Japan?
+Do you have a goal for working here in Japan?

 Nelson: No, I don’t.
-I don’t put any specific goals about how long I want to stay.
+I don’t set any specific goals about how long I want to stay.
 I think it depends on the opportunities that you have.

 I can say that I feel very satisfied with life in Japan.
-I think overall, everything that you get here in Japan, you know, it’s difficult to get in other countries, right?
+Overall, everything you get here in Japan is difficult to get in other countries, right?

 I often tell some friends that Japan has solved some problems that all the other countries are still trying to solve, like many countries would love to have this sense of social stability that exists here, which comes from the labor laws and also the safety.